charm_gfm#

 An estimate of the lowest number of correct digits across all harmonic degrees up to

-, all topography powers up toshape_power_max
+potential_shcs_nmax, all topography powers up toshape_power_maxand radial derivatives fromradial_derivative_mintoradial_derivative_max, respectively.